MichalPokojny/MyProject1/README.md

 ![Gallery section](docs/gallery.png)

 **The contact section**
 - The contact section includes a simple registration form for upcoming trips that collect details of potential customers and other requests.
-- First Name, Last name, Email address, and also Requests box are required to fill if the user wants to successfully send the form.
+- The following input fields First Name, Last name, Email address, and Requests are required to successfully send the form.
-- Submit button has a zoom-in effect when hovering over a desktop device and clicking on smaller devices.
+- The submit button on the form has a zoom-in effect similar to the functionality of the gallery that displays the images of Slovakia.
-There are also contact details included on a page that gives customers an option to get in touch.
+- To get this effect when hovering over a desktop device and clicking on smaller devices.
+There are further contact details displayed on the page giving customers more ways of getting in touch with the company.

 <p align="center">